Web: Blogging FAQ

 - What you write is permanent.
 There is no way to restrict access to what you have written after you post it, so be careful what you write on your blog.
 In the current web environment, you must assume that information you post on your blog will be permanently accessible.

-- Personal issues: Blogging is a time commitment.
+- Blogging is a time commitment.
 Loyal readers will expect regular, fresh content, or their interest will wane.
-Also, remember that there is a difference between the real world and the online world, and think through carefully how much time you want to spend online.
+Decide how much time you want to spend online.
 Think biblically about the purpose of your blog and the purpose of each post.

-- Please submit a web request if you are interested in creating a blog on Cedarville University's website.
+- Submit a web request if you are interested in creating a blog on Cedarville University's website.

-- Your first step is to create a user account with one of the providers Cedarville supports (please see the list below).
-This is normally very simple to do and takes little time to complete.
+- Create a user account with one of the providers Cedarville supports (please see the list below).
+This is a simple and quick task.

-- You will need to create a username and password for the account.
-Depending on the provider, you may be required to fill in some personal information.
+- Once you create a username and password for the account, you may be required to fill in some personal information.
 A good rule of thumb is to fill in as little personal information as possible.
 Unless the provider states that they are keeping your information private, you must assume that the information may be used for marketing purposes.

-- The next step will be to fill in your profile.
+- Fill in your profile.
 The information that you provide will be displayed to everyone.
 Never include personal information like addresses, phone numbers, or any information that could compromise the security of your identity.

 - If you are planning on posting frequently, you could set up your blog as an RSS feed.
 An RSS feed brings the content to readers instead of requiring them to check for new content.

-Keywords: privacy, security, weblog, blog, web blog, journal, blogging, xanga, blogCFC, privateEmail this to a Friend
+Keywords: privacy, security, weblog, blog, web blog, journal, blogging, xanga, blogCFC, private, blogger, wordpress